 Whilst reading my email in the bathroom, I had an Archimedes Eureka! moment that gave me the perfect idea for a blog.
 Interestingly, most of my blog ideas stem from some sort of bathroom activity.

 Anyway, I was changing my toilet paper roll, and while smashing the roll into the holder and subsequently (and unsuccessfully) wresting some paper from the now oblong roll, I wondered how we, as society, evolved from normal rolls of toilet paper to rolls that resemble Big Wheel tires that oftentimes don’t even fit into standard sized roll holders.

 Granted, original rolls are, indeed, too small.
-An ex used to refer to them as “single use” rolls because he tended to spend a lot of time in the little boys’ room.
+My boyfriend refers to them as “single use” rolls because he tends to spend a lot of time in the little boys’ room.
 But I digress.

 Then we were introduced to double rolls.
-Okay, that makes sense especially for those who tend to use more than their fair share of the product (cough-ex-cough.)
+Okay, that makes sense especially for those who tend to use more than their fair share of the product (cough-boyfriend-cough.)